linroger/FinanceCompendium/IV. Fixed Income/Analysis of Fixed Income Securities Full/Chapter 08 Other Swaps.md

 # Example

 As an example, assume that Company X needs to purchase 250,000 barrels of oil each year for the next two years.
-The forward prices for delivery on oil in one year and two years are  $50 per barrel and$ 51 per barrel.
+The forward prices for delivery on oil in one year and two years are  \$50 per barrel and\$ 51 per barrel.
 Also, the one-year and two-year zero-coupon bond yields are 2\% and 2.5\%.
 Two scenarios can happen: paying the entire cost upfront or paying each year upon delivery.

 To calculate the upfront cost per barrel, take the forward prices, and divide by their respective zero-coupon rates, adjusted for time.
 In this example, the cost per barrel would be: